turingschool/front-end-curriculum/lessons/module-3/intro-to-express.md

 So now you can add a directory called `public` and in that directory add a file called `index.html` with some basic HTML.
 Restart the server, head over to `localhost:3000`, and you should see your HTML file being served.

+## CORS

+Cross Origin Resource Sharing (CORS) is a protocol that prevents domains to make requests to other domains.
+This is in place for security reasons.

+By default the CORS policy in express apps prevents you from making api calls from other domains.
+In order to allow api calls from other domains you need follow these two steps:

+1. Install cors as a dependency `npm install cors`
+2. Insert this config line into your server file: `app.use(cors());`

+Without it, you will get cors errors if you try to make a request from a react repo hosted at another domain. ie. trying to make requests from `http://localhost:3000` to `http://localhost:3001`

 ## Incorporating babel

 Babel is a compiler that takes newer flavors of javascript and turns it into more compatible code.